 LEAP: I agree with the underlying principles of the Leap Manifesto and I am the only candidate also calling for action for a basic income.
 My proposal involves a BI model geared toward low-income Canadians.

-A priority of an NDP government under my leadership will be to reform the National Energy Board overhauling the consultation process, which currently excludes over 90% of citizens who wish to share their views.
+A priority of an NDP government under my leadership will be to reform the National Energy Board overhauling the consultation process, which currently excludes over 90 percent of citizens who wish to share their views.
 A separate and dedicated consultation process must take place to listen to Indigenous communities.

 We must look holistically at the problem of climate change.
-Much attention has been correctly paid to oil and gas extraction (26-28% of relevant emissions but far less attention has been devoted to transportation (24-26%).
+Much attention has been correctly paid to oil and gas extraction (26-28 percent of relevant emissions but far less attention has been devoted to transportation (24-26 percent).
 A New Democrat government under my leadership will help provinces and territories speed up the electrification of transport, particularly with regard to freight.

 It is important to participate in NATO so that we can influence its direction and decisions.
 But, this does not mean blindly participating in any proposed mission.